collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 });
 ```

-Now, whenever the `trigger` parameter of the `global` shared state is set to `true`, we change the background color of the screen to `'white'` and put it back to `'black'` after 50ms.
+Now, whenever the `trigger` parameter of the `global` shared state is set to `true`, we change the background color of the screen to `'white'` and put it back to `'black'` after 50 ms.

 To see the shared state in action, and understand more precisely why we keep calling it a "_shared state_", let's emulate several parallel browser clients in our browser window.
 To that end, open [http://127.0.0.1:8000?emulate=8](http://127.0.0.1:8000?emulate=8) (note the `?emulate=8` at the end of the URL).